Juan Negrín: Back to Spain

-At the end of 1915, in the middle of the First World War, the increasing difficulties he encountered in Germany to continue working prompted Negrin to return to Spain.
-He already had a solid professional prestige guaranteed by his research on the adrenal glands and the central nervous system and by a remarkable series of articles published in the best scientific journals in Europe.
+At the end of 1915, in the middle of the First World War, the increasing difficulties he encountered working in Germany prompted Negrin to return to Spain.
+He already had professional prestige due to his research on the adrenal glands and the central nervous system and by a series of articles published in scientific journals in Europe.
 He was a pupil of Santiago Ramón y Cajal, who won the Nobel Prize of Medicine.
-In 1919 he obtained his medical degree in Spain, and in 1922 he became a professor of physiology at the Physiology Department at the Complutense University of Madrid Medical School at the age of 29.
-His physiology laboratory in Madrid became an internationally renowned research centre and a truly exceptional school of scientific training.
+In 1919 he obtained his medical degree in Spain, and in 1922, aged 29, he became a professor of physiology at the Physiology Department at the Complutense University of Madrid Medical School.
+His physiology laboratory in Madrid became an internationally renowned research centre and a school of scientific training.
 Among the many students he inspired was Severo Ochoa, winner of the 1959 Nobel Prize in Physiology or Medicine:

 Negrin opened wide, fascinating vistas to my imagination, not only through his lectures and laboratory teaching, but through his advice, encouragement, and stimulation to read scientific monographs and textbooks in languages other than Spanish.

 According to Ochoa, Negrín was a demanding tutor and a high proportion of students failed his exams.
 He also set up a private laboratory that was very successful.
 In 1923, his youngest daughter died in childbirth, which Negrín himself attended.
 Two years later, his other daughter died at the age of ten as a result of a typhus epidemic.
 These misfortunes would lead to the estrangement of the marriage and the entry into Negrín's life of Feliciana López de Dom Pablo, one of his laboratory assistants, who would become his companion in 1926 until his death.
 His wife did not tolerate this relationship and attributed permanent affairs to him.